Intelligence for Thinking People

 Frank Snepp, a former top CIA analyst, now a Peabody-Award winning journalist, specializes in national security issues.
 His CIA memoir, Decent Interval, triggered a landmark US Supreme Court ruling.

-Gus Russo is a nine-time author (including two books on the Kennedy assassination), a documentarian, and musician.
-His latest book is his first fiction "Gaia."
+Gus Russo is a ten-time author (including three books on the Kennedy assassination), a documentarian, and musician.
+His most recent book is "Best of Enemies" (with/ Eric Dezenhall)

 Adam Zagorin is a former Senior Correspondent at Time magazine